 I use the Social Warfare plugin to create the social sharing icons on my blog posts.
 I like the available designs and power functionality that lets me customize how my posts are shared.
 Learn more about Social Warfare and other sharing plugins in my post “Supercharge Your Social Sharing.”

 Hootsuite does more than schedule; you can also monitor other social media accounts, which is more than most similar app can do.
 Plugins both free and paid add a wide range of functionality.
 As a bonus, Hootsuite is a B Corp committed to socially responsible business practices.

-If you promote your business heavily on Instagram, consider Planoly.
-Buffer and Hootsuite can publish to Instagram too, but Planoly lets you plan your grid visually, respond to comments, and engage with the Instagram community.
+If you promote your business heavily on Instagram, Tik Tok, or Pinterest, consider Planoly.
+Hootsuite and some other schedulers publish to Instagram, but Planoly lets you plan your grid visually, respond to comments, and engage with the Instagram community.